sign-language-processing/pose/README.md

-# Overview
+# `pose-format`

 This repository helps developers interested in Sign Language Processing (SLP) by providing a complete toolkit for working with poses.
 It includes a file format with Python and Javascript readers and writers, which hopefully makes its usage simple.

 ### File Format Structure
-* The file format is designed to accommodate any pose type, an any number of individuals, and an indefinite number of frames per seconds.
-Therefore it is also very suitable for video data.
+The file format is designed to accommodate any pose type, an arbitrary number of people, and an indefinite number of frames.
+Therefore it is also very suitable for video data, and not only single frames.

 At the core of the file format is `Header` and a `Body`.